wzengguang/gdeps/README.md

 get deps for substrate core project from net
 # use
 * Add GDeps.exe direcotry to envirenment variable.
-# gdeps
-get deps for substrate core project from net.
-# use
-* Add GDeps.exe directory to the environment variable.
 * Open cmd, cd to your work project directory.
 The directory contains *.csproj file.
 # command
 ## gdeps